Giving your loved one time and space to process the breakup can afford you both a renewed perspective.

 Before we get to the good stuff, let’s quickly recap what NC is and why it’s done because I see some confusion about that (hint: you want to pick your WHY carefully because the wrong why can weaken your chances.)

-After that we will we look at what you should be thinking about after completing no contact.
+After that, we will look at what you should be thinking about after completing no contact.

 Going NC is all about taking a strategic timeout from your loved one.
 And doing so for long enough to let the dust settle.